danieldunderfelt/danieldunderfelt.github.io/_posts/2015-05-02-getting-rid-of-ruby.md

 Easy!

 I also have a solution for your spritesheets!
 It's called [Wellington](https://github.com/wellington/wellington) and it promises to be a drop-in replacement for Compass' spritesheet generation facilities.
-A few caveats: I haven't used it so I can't tell you if it actually works or if it's good.
-Sorry, I just haven't needed it!
+A few caveats: I haven't tried it so I can't tell you if it actually works or if it's good.
 It is also Mac-only.

 You use [Homebrew](http://brew.sh/) to install it and then you use it from the command line.
 Setting up a gulp-task for it should be trivial but I don't have one up my sleeve.
 This is a push in the right direction: [gulp-exec](https://github.com/robrich/gulp-exec).